WengHLL/java-periphery/README.md

 bit platforms gives you a wide range of SBC choices.
 I'm currently testing with Ubuntu 20.04 LTS Focal Fossa using 5.6 kernel.

+## Armbian and built in buttons
+On the NanoPi Duo the built in button causes it to shutdown by default.
+You can remove the r_gpio_keys section in the DTB as follows (this may work on other SBCs, but you'll need to know the correct dtb file and section to remove) :
+*cd /boot/dtb
+*sudo cp sun8i-h2-plus-nanopi-duo.dtb sun8i-h2-plus-nanopi-duo.dtb.old
+*sudo dtc -@ -I dtb -O dts -o sun8i-h2-plus-nanopi-duo.dts sun8i-h2-plus-nanopi-duo.dtb *sudo nano sun8i-h2-plus-nanopi-duo.dts (remove r_gpio_keys section)
+*sudo dtc -@ -I dts -O dtb -o sun8i-h2-plus-nanopi-duo.dtb sun8i-h2-plus-nanopi-duo.dts *reboot

 ## Non-root access
 If you want to access devices without root do the following (you can try udev rules instead if you wish):